-Skuld is dedicated to protecting ocean industries.
-We support initiatives which contribute to marine humanitarian causes, safety at sea and marine education and heritage.
+Skuld helps to protect ocean industries through our support of various initiatives which contribute to marine humanitarian causes, safety at sea and marine education and heritage.

 Skuld is also a leading sponsor of the maritime conference NorShipping, conducted every second year in Oslo.